Welcome to Multigun at Blue Grass Sportsmen’s League

 Volunteer Sport!
-Everyone is expected to help tear down 2 stages (if not done already).
-Everyone gets home early!
+Everyone is expected to help tear down ALL stages (if not done already).
+Many hands make light work.

 What do I need to know and bring?

-- All BGSL and Pistol Pit rules (click here for link) are in effect, unless under the direct one-on-one supervision of your Range Officer (R.O.).
+- All BGSL and Pistol Pit rules (link) are in effect, unless under the direct one-on-one supervision of your Range Officer (R.O.).
 Everyone is expected to know these!

 - This is a COLD RANGE, you should never have ammo and/or magazine in a firearm at the match unless you are under the direct one-on-one supervision of an R.O. and shooting a stage.

 - Empty Chamber Indicators (ECI) are required for long guns.
 You may purchase one for $2 each.